How Solana Staking Works

 What are the risks of staking?

 Validators are at risk of slashing for poor performance.
 This occurs when a validator votes on two separate sequences in the blockchain.
 A malicious vote will remove a validator’s bonded tokens and add them to the mining pool.
 Slashing also occurs if a vote is cast for an invalid hash generated by the PoH generator.

 Delegated funds, however, are never at risk of theft.
 These remain in control of the delegators at all times.

-Solana is positioning itself as a world-class, high performance blockchain, optimal for dApps of all varieties.
-By combining an innovative Proof of History, in which leader nodes “timestamp” blocks with cryptographic proofs that some duration of time has passed since the last proof, with Proof of Stake, Solana is not hamstrung with the same performance constraints as legacy blockchains such as Bitcoin and Ethereum.
+Solana is positioning itself as a world-class, high-performance blockchain, optimal for dApps of all varieties.
+By combining an innovative Proof of History, in which leader nodes “timestamp” blocks with cryptographic proofs that some duration of time has passed since the last proof, with Proof of Stake, Solana is not hamstrung by the same performance constraints as legacy blockchains such as Bitcoin and Ethereum.
 By participating in Solana’s staking ecosystem, anyone can help secure the network while earning rewards for doing so.
 Blockdaemon, as a world-leading blockchain infrastructure provider, is committed to supporting staking for Solana.